 It’s day 16 today; two weeks from tonight we’ll be hosting a dinner party and feeling ecstatic (and proud) that this adventure is over.
 But I sure have learned a lot already and I’ll definitely NOT be going back to what we were doing before.
 I thought I was pretty good before, but now I’ll be even better.

-What do you think?
+What do you think about our Whole Foods challenge?
 What changes would you make if you were doing this yourself?

 PS – Interested in reading how the 30-Day Challenge has affected my husband?
 Read his “No More Buddha Belly” blog post at Lisa Johnson Fitness.